-Our personal devices such as desktops, laptops, mobile phones, etc. are all carrying tons of personal information about us, and in most cases, we do not want this information to fall into anyone’s hands.
+Our personal devices such as desktops, laptops, mobile phones, etc., are all carrying tons of personal information about us, and in most cases, we do not want this information to fall into anyone’s hands.
 Unfortunately, with the growing popularity of the internet, this is becoming harder and harder to do.
 It seems like every website you visit (but not VPN Surf) is trying to collect as much personal information about you as possible, but this is a discussion for another time.

 What’s an Antivirus?

 The software also regularly scans the files and programs on your device for malicious activity.
 It detects known threats and suspicious activity of all the programs and flags those which seem questionable.
-The flagged programs or behaviors are then promptly blocked or removed from the computer.
+The flagged programs or behaviours are then promptly blocked or removed from the computer.

 What Does an Antivirus Protect From?